Blood-Dawn/Social-group-simulator/docs/Milestone-1-Requirements.md

 **Precondition**: User is viewing a post
 **Main Success Scenario**:
 1. User clicks "Like" button on post
-2. System checks if user has already voted
+2. System checks if the user has already voted
-3. System records like in database
+3. System records are like in a database
-4. System updates like count display
+4. System updates, like the count display
-5. System disables like button for this user
+5. System disables the like button for this user
-6. System publishes like event
+6. System publishes a like event

 ### **UC6: Faculty Posts Announcement**
 **Actor**: Faculty member
 **Goal**: Share official course or academic information
 **Precondition**: Faculty member is logged into the system
 **Main Success Scenario**:
-1. Faculty member clicks "Create Post" button
+1. Faculty member clicks the "Create Post" button
 2. System displays post creation dialog
 3. Faculty member enters announcement title
 4. Faculty member enters announcement content